 Engineer.
 P. Richardson.
 10 June 43.

 German Raider Komet.
-Note the “Hidden” guns and torpedo tubes.
+She was armed with "hidden” guns and torpedo tubes.

 May 1944.
 Selected for duty with Force G in support of allied landings in Normandy, D-Day, as part of Operation Neptune.